wzacs1/BioinfWorkshop/Workthroughs/Part3-3_IntroToR_DiffExpess.md

 >  metadata <- metadata[,c(1,2,3,5,6,7,8,9,10)]
 ```
 - Error here because we now have listed a 10th column that does not exist.
-- However, here's another way to accomplish the same thing (with the other table), using a negative to say NOT this column:
+- However, here's another way to accomplish the same thing, using a negative to say "REMOVE" this column:
 ```r
 > examp.metadata <- metadata[,-3]
 > str(examp.metadata)